What is mechanical design?

 Prolonged Ultraviolet (UV) radiation exposure, found in sunlight, can degrade certain material structures and surface finishes.

 Radio Frequency (RF) transparency is considered when a transmitter or receiver is enclosed or shielded.

 - Design evaluation:

-Apart from physical mock-ups, simulations with a declared Confidence Internal (CI) can be used to iteratively test ideas.
+Apart from physical mock-ups, simulations with a declared Confidence Interval (CI) can be used to iteratively test ideas.